crystal-yyc/LHL_middle_term_project/README.md

 # LHL_middle_term_project
-This repository is for Light House Labs Middle Term Project This repository consists of following files:
+This repository is for Light House Labs Middle Term Project.

+This repository consists of following files:

 - **exploratory_analysis.ipynb**: this file contains 10 questions we need to answer during the data exploration phase.
 They will help us to understand the data and become familiar with different variables.